 A while back, I published a homemade apple pie moonshine recipe and it spread through Facebook and Twitter like wildfire.
 If you had the opportunity to try it, you probably found that it did taste just like an apple pie.
 It's a fairly sugary mixed drink and the alcohol is dangerously hidden behind every sip.

 In this recipe for homemade blueberry pie moonshine, the alcohol taste is not so subtle.
 Actually, it comes right out and smacks you in the face, but then goes easily down with a nice full blueberry aftertaste.
-Blueberry pie moonshine is more my style as it is designed to be a slow sipper instead of a big gulper like apple pie moonshine sometimes can turn out to be.
+Blueberry pie moonshine is more my style, as it's designed to be a slow sipper instead of a big gulper like the apple pie can turn out to be.